Square Drive Screw FAQ

 Aren’t they just like Drywall Screws?

 Square Drive Screws are designed for use in furniture manufacturing operations and other demanding industries using hardwoods and other “tough” materials.
-“Drywall” screws are mostly phillips, made of hardened, brittle steel and will often snap under the loads applied to drive them in joining two pieces of wood.
-Additionally, they are threaded all the way to the head and will cause them to not pull the two pieces of wood tightly together as desired.
-They are designed to penetrate a layer of powdery drywall and a soft, wooden or thin metal stud.
+“Drywall” screws are mostly Phillips, made of hardened, brittle steel, and will often snap under the loads applied to drive them in joining two pieces of wood.
+Additionally, they are threaded to the head, which prevents them from pulling the two pieces of wood tightly together as desired.
+They are designed to penetrate a layer of powdery drywall and a soft, wooden, or thin metal stud.
 Woodworking screws are made of softer metal and have a thicker shaft to take the load of the driving through wood.
 It has a more positive fit that reduces "cam out" and requires only 4-foot pounds of pressure to keep the bit engaged.

 Will they improve my woodworking?

 Yes!
 Using Square drive screws will make you more efficient.
-You will save time searching for Bits and your bits will last longer.
-The #2 square drive bit is color coded Red and fits over 75% of the screws sold.
+You will save time searching for Bits, and your bits will last longer.
+The #2 square drive bit is color-coded Red and fits over 75% of the screws sold.
 This means you only need one driver bit on your drill most of the time.
-When the bit starts to wear out, grind the edges to make it square again and make sure to order another with your next order.
-Those two statements are not true for all of the other driver bits.
-The stick to fit system comes from the tapered bit matching the McFeely's screws, it means you do not need a magnet to keep the screw on the bit for one handed driving.
+When the bit wears out, grind the edges to make it square again, and order another with your next order.
+Those two statements do not hold for all the other driver bits.
+The stick-to-fit system comes from the tapered bit, which matches McFeely's screws, so you do not need a magnet to keep the screw on the bit for one-handed driving.
 That tight fit means you can only drive screws straight.
-If you want to drive at an angle, we suggest torx.
-McFeely’s screws are used every day in every state by Furniture builders, Cabinet makers and Trim carpenters who appreciate quality and service and find our pricing to be a better value.
-Besides helping you avoid a scarred up finish, their positive fit, not found on Torx, will let you apply more torque to the screw, pulling uncooperative joints tight on the first try.
+If you want to drive at an angle, we suggest using a Torx bit.
+McFeely’s screws are used every day in every state by Furniture builders, Cabinet makers, and Trim carpenters who appreciate quality and service and find our pricing to be a better value.
+Besides helping you avoid a scarred-up finish, their positive fit, not found on Torx, will let you apply more torque to the screw, pulling uncooperative joints tight on the first try.

 Robertson Square Drive Screwdriver Tip